Bushel-of-Lemons/LEMO_Vocabulate/README.md

     "text": ["This is a sample text.", "Another example text."]
 })

-# Use the included dictionary and stopwords
+# Use the included dictionary and stopwords and save as an object
 results = run_vocabulate_analysis(
     dict_file=get_data_path("AEV_Dict.csv"),
     input_data=df,